 Top Pick for a Workhorse Rope

 Light for the diameter

-The 9.8 mm Sterling Evolution Velocity, weighing 62 g/m, hovers at the lighter end of our workhorse rope classification.
-This allows it to have a long lifespan without being too burdensome to carry.
-It provides the ideal balance of durability and smooth handling while keeping the price relatively low as well.
-This earns it our accolades for the best value climbing rope.
-This rope can be used for any climbing discipline, from ice to difficult sport climbing, and is versatile enough for the well-rounded climber to bring along on every new mission.
+While the 9.8 mm Sterling Evolution Velocity hovers at the lighter and thinner end of our workhorse rope classification (62 g/m), it was our favorite option for working a route and all-around heavy use.
+This rope has a long lifespan, which we can attest to having personally used it for years in an unforgiving desert environment full of sand and sheath destroying edges.
+During our side-by-side tests it performed well for the diameter, with good handling and soft catches.
+It's a few grams lighter than other ropes in the 9.8-9.9 mm range, but considerably heavier than some of the 9.5s in this review.
+The Evolution Velocity can be used for any climbing discipline, from ice to difficult sport climbing, and is versatile enough for the well-rounded climber to bring along on every new mission.
 We recommend it as someone's first climbing rope, the rope for someone who will only own one rope, or as part of a rope quiver to bring out for the hang-dog days.

 Analysis and Test Results